opencontainers/distribution-spec/spec.md

 The reference MAY include a tag or digest.

 The client SHOULD include an Accept header indicating which manifest content types it supports.
-For more details on the manifest formats and their content types, see [manifest-v2-1.md](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-1.md) and [manifest-v2-2.md](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md).
 In a successful response, the Content-Type header will indicate which manifest type is being returned.

 A `404 Not Found` response will be returned if the image is unknown to the registry.
-If the image exists and the response is successful, the image manifest will be returned, with the following format (see [moby/moby#8093](https://github.com/moby/moby/issues/8093) for details):
+If the image exists and the response is successful, the image manifest will be returned:

 ```json
 {